rogrun/addons/bundles/org.smarthomej.binding.viessmann/README.md

 The binding supports the following thing types:

+* `account` - Supports connection to the Viessmann API to connect the `gateway` - thing
-* `bridge` - Supports connection to the Viessmann API.
+* `bridge` - Supports connection to the Viessmann API and connects to the first installed gateway
+* `gateway` - Supports connection to the `account`- thing (Discovery)
 * `device` - Provides a device which is connected (Discovery)

 ## Discovery